LudovicGouverneur/General-Strategy/README.md

 * How do I do it?

-> By respecting a conventional architecture in my program : MVC-LH
+> MVC-LH : by respecting a conventional architecture in my program :

+> Reverse Engineering + Expension + TDD approach

+> Write the requirement/spec
+> Write test-cases

 * What is the final product?

 A final working product with :

 * (programmer oath)
-*
-*
-*